awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

 The **problem** with inverted page tables is that they require to perform a **linear search** of the page table to find which entry matches the `pid-p` information that is part of the logical address presented by the CPU.
 Since the physical memory can be arbitrarily assigned to different processes, the page table generally is *not* ordered (i.e., two adjacent entries in the page table in general will pertain to two unrelated processes), and there is no clever search technique used to speed up this search operation.

-However, in practice, the **translation lookaside buffer (TLB)** catches  many of these memory references, and therefore such a detailed linear search is not performed very frequently.
+However, in practice, the **translation look-aside buffer (TLB)** catches  many of these memory references, and therefore such a detailed linear search is not performed very frequently.
 However, this search *can* still be performed periodically, and therefore a more efficient solution is desirable.

 ### Hashing Page Tables